citp/privacy-policy-historical/g/ge/get/getsatisfaction.com.md

 However, nothing in this Privacy Policy is intended to limit any legal defenses or objections that you may have to a request from a third party’s, including a government entity, to disclose your information.

 Get Satisfaction may assign or transfer this Privacy Policy, and your User account and related information and data, in the event Get Satisfaction is involved in a bankruptcy, merger, acquisition, reorganization, or sale of assets.
+You will be notified via email and/or a prominent notice on our Web site of any change in ownership or uses of your personal information, as well as any choices you may have regarding your personal information.

 In addition, we may share or disclose your non-private, aggregated or otherwise non-personal information, such as your public user profile information, information you post in a community, the topics you follow, or the Users who follow topics you create.